Moonstroke/CeeBeeWrap/README.md

 intended for use in tests, the restriction is acceptable.

 Still, if the need arises, wrappers for other functional interfaces may be added.

+### Behavior of the wrappers

+There are three types of wrappers, distinguished by their behavior.

+There are wrappers that **count the number of times they are invoked**.
+This count can later be retrieved with a method of the class.

+There are wrappers that **fail when they are called more than once**.
+They fail by throwing an [assertion error][1].

+Wrappers of the last type **fail immediately when invoked**, and are not exactly wrappers as since they never invoke a callback there is nothing to wrap.
+Rather, these are functional placeholders.
+They fail in the same manner as the previous wrapper type (by throwing an [assertion error][1]).

+There is a public wrapper (or placeholder) class for each of the functional interfaces listed above.

+All these classes are implemented in a thread-safe manner, and can be used to wrap function objects shared by multiple threads.

+[1]: https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/lang/AssertionError.html "Link to class AssertionError"